 - Must return your permit paper after collecting air ticket while leaving Andaman after your trip.

 Makruzz, Havelock Island, Ocean Blue Resort, Vijaynagar Beach, Radhanagar Beach

 Get in Havelock Island

 Next day after an early breakfast started to leave for Havelock Island, the main attraction in the entire Andaman and Nicobar Islands.

 Presently the only way to reach Havelock Island from Port Blair is the ferry.
 There are some private cruises and government ferries to reach you to the Havelock Island.
 You can book respective ferry tickets from the ferry office in the Port Blair harbor.
 In fact in the Andaman Islands, you can visit various islands by the ferry service and this is the best way to hop from one island to another island.

 How beautiful is Havelock I understood from the ferry ghat itself, it is actually the beach no. 1.
-There are many beaches in Havelock Island and many water activities are must do things here.
-At morning within 9:45 am I’ve reached Ocean Blue Resort in Havelock Island by another Tourist Car service.
-There are many resorts and also budget hotels in Havelock but it is best to stay beside any beach though it’ll be bit expensive.
+There are many top beaches in Havelock Island and many water activities are must do things here.
+In the morning at 9:45 am I’ve reached Ocean Blue Resort in Havelock Island by another Tourist Car service.
+There are many resorts and also budget hotels in Havelock but it is best to stay beside any beach though it’ll be a bit expensive.

-I completely loved my 2 nights stay in Ocean Blue Resort.
+I completely loved my 2 nights stay at Ocean Blue Resort.
 This resort is very close to the Vijaynagar beach and so I chose to stay here.
-Breakfast and dinner was complimentary from this resort.
+Breakfast and dinner were complimentary from this resort.
 The room is well decorated with all necessary things.
 What I loved most is the beautiful garden of many colorful flowers of this resort.